 My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 The reason why your laptop can become unresponsive or keep freezing can be due to a lot of issues that can be classified.
-It can be a Generic Freeze issue, Single-App freeze, overheating, BIOS settings, computer virus, driver errors, software errors, and more.
+It can be a Generic Freeze issue, Single-App freeze, overheating, BIOS settings, computer virus, driver errors, software errors, etc.

-But before you solve the problem, you need to identify the likely cause of why it is freezing and then make a search to receive more assistance from the Microsoft Community or Microsoft Support, giving a more detailed description of the issue.
+But before you solve the problem, you need to identify the likely cause of why it is freezing and then do a search to receive more assistance from the Microsoft Community or Microsoft Support, giving a more detailed description of the issue.

 Why My Laptop Keeps Freezing And Not Responding In Windows 7?

 It’s normal for your Windows 7 laptop to freeze as it is common, and It simply indicates that one or two software programs on your system are faulty.
-The most likely reason why this occurs is because of some background programs that do not close quite easily when the power-off command is initiated, which makes your laptop hold till these programs respond and keep on shutting off thereafter.
+The most likely reason why this occurs is because of some background programs that do not close quite easily when the power-off command is initiated, which makes your laptop hold till these programs respond and keep on shutting off after that.

 Solutions For My Laptop Keeps Freezing And Not Responding Windows 7